jimlawton/rust-playground/README.md

 ### HTTP

+- [Mediocre Engineer’s guide to HTTPS](https://devonperoutky.super.site/blog-posts/mediocre-engineers-guide-to-https) - this one isn't Rust-related.
 - Article on Rust HTTP clients: https://blog.logrocket.com/best-rust-http-client/.
 - [The HTTP crash course nobody asked for](https://fasterthanli.me/articles/the-http-crash-course-nobody-asked-for) - discusses `reqwest`, `hyper`, HTTP/2.
 - [Pingora](https://github.com/cloudflare/pingora) is a Rust framework from Cloudflare for building proxies (and more) (2022-2024).